LiTingyu1997/mindocr/README.md

 ### How to Contribute

-We appreciate all kinds of contributions including issues and PRs to make MindOCR better.
+We appreciate all kinds of contributions including issues and PRs to make MindSpore OCR better.

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.
 Please follow the [Model Template and Guideline](mindocr/models/README.md) for contributing a model that fits the overall interface :)